 The researchers focused on a phenomenon known as "cross resistance", when resistance to one type of antibiotic was given another type of resistance.

 In particular, the new study found that when certain bacteria developed resistance to a group of drugs called quinolones, they also became resistant to triclosan.
 Quinolones kill bacteria by killing enzymes that help DNA replicate during replication. (when a cell replicates its DNA, it needs to untangle and separate the two strands of DNA that make up the double helix.)
 If bacteria can't release DNA, they can't replicate.
-Examples of antibiotics in quinolones include ciprofloxacin and levofloxacin, according to the university of Maryland medical center.
+Examples of antibiotics in quinolones include ciprofloxacin and levofloxacin apartment rental, according to the university of Maryland medical center.

 Bacteria can develop resistance to quinolones, however, because of the mutations that make it more difficult to bind to DNA.
 But the researchers found that, in addition to these changes, quinolone class drug-resistant bacteria also opens the other self defense mechanism, the mechanism of combination, also can make resistant bacteria in chemical production.